-(1) The course of the state doctoral examination is managed by the chair of the state doctoral examination board.

-(2) The chair and at least two members of the state doctoral examination board must always be present during the course of the examination.
+- (1) The course of the state doctoral examination is managed by the chair of the state doctoral examination board. - (2) The chair and at least two members of the state doctoral examination board of which at least one is not a member of the academic community of the Faculty must always be present during the course of the state doctoral examination.
 The state doctoral examination board votes in a closed session on the assessment of the state doctoral examination on the day of the holding of the state doctoral examination.
 The board has a quorum if the chair and at least two members of the board are present.
 If there is an equal number of votes or the required majority has not been achieved, the student gets the more favourable grade.
-The student is informed of the result immediately after the vote.

-(3) A record is created of the course and grading of the state doctoral examination which is signed by the chair and at least one other member of the state doctoral examination board.
-The chair of the board makes sure that the result of the examination is entered in the Student Information System.

-(4) If the grade is "fail" ("neprospěl"), the student may register to resit the state doctoral examination which may be taken no sooner than six months after the day the student failed the state doctoral examination.
+The student is informed of the result immediately after the vote. - (3) A report is created of the course and grading of the state doctoral examination which is signed by the chair and at least one other member of the state doctoral examination board.
+The chair of the board makes sure that the result of the examination is entered in the Student Information System. - (4) If the grade is "fail" ("neprospěl"), the student may register to resit the state doctoral examination which may be taken no sooner than six months after the day the student failed the state doctoral examination.
 The state doctoral examination may be resat only once.

+CHAPTER III

-CHAPTER III Defence of Dissertation
+Defence of Dissertation